su007-eth/ExcelArt/README.md

-# Excel Pixel Image
+# ExcelArt

-A Python program that converts images into Excel pixel art, with each Excel cell representing a pixel in the image.
-The program includes an intelligent pixel size detection algorithm to handle various types of pixel art images.
+ExcelArt is a Python program that converts images into Excel art, where each Excel cell represents a pixel in the image.
+It features an intelligent pixel size detection algorithm to handle various types of pixel art images.

 ## Features